frederic-perez/AmE-dictionary/data/idioms.md

 __kindred spirit__ :nine::m: [:sound: kindred spirit] (kindred spirits) An individual with the same beliefs, attitudes or feelings as oneself. _Dean and I are kindred spirits when it comes to spending money-we’re both tight._ _Syn_ kindred soul _A kindred spirit._ :es: almas gemelas
 __king of the hill__ :three: The most powerful, successful, or authoritative person in a group or organization _After years of slowly moving up the ranks, Joe finally became king of the hill in his office._
 __king of the jungle__ The lion, especially in cultural or artistic depictions.
 (Usually a misnomer, as lions typically inhabit deserts or dry forests, as opposed to jungles.)
+__kiss of death__ An action, event, or association that causes inevitable ruin or failure.
+An allusion to Judas Iscariot’s betrayal of Jesus Christ, during which Judas kissed Jesus as a way of identifying him to those who would put him to death. _The company’s connection to the disgraced media mogul will likely prove to be its kiss of death._
 __kith and kin__ _old-fashioned_ Friends and relatives.
+__kludgy__ :dart:
 __knee jerk reaction__ A quick and automatic response.
 __knick-knack__ Any miscellaneous trinket or toy, especially one that is delicate or dainty.
 __knock (one’s) head against a/the wall__ To attempt continuously and fruitlessly to accomplish some task or achieve some goal that is or seems ultimately hopeless.
 __knock (someone) over with a feather__ To shock, confuse, or astonish someone to a point of complete bewilderment; throw someone for a loop.
 More often phrased as “you could have knocked me over with a feather,” expressing great bewilderment or surprise.
+__knock boots (with one)__ To have sex (with one). _My roommate in college used to hang a hat on the door handle outside our room if she was knocking boots with someone inside._
-__knock it off__ To stop doing whatever one is doing.
+__knock it off__ :two: To stop doing whatever one is doing.
 Often used as an imperative. _Knock it off, you two!
 I don’t want to see any more fighting._
 __knock on wood__
+__knock out__ __7__ :dart: _slang_ To produce or complete something, usually with the main motivation of simply getting it done. _If we can knock out a few more of these reports before the weekend, we’ll be in good shape for next week._ _It’s your time to drop into flow and knock out your biggest task._
 __knock the socks off (someone or something)__ :two::hammer:
+__knock-off__
 __knocked out of the park__
 __knocked up__ _rude slang_ Become pregnant.
 __knocking on heaven’s door__ :dart: To be dying, to be close to death.
 __knockout__
 __know (one’s) own mind__ To be firmly resolute and confident in one’s ideas, intentions, plans, or opinions.
+__know (one’s) shit__
-__know a thing or two__ :three: To be knowledgeable about something.
+__know a thing or two__ :four: To be knowledgeable about something.
 The phrase is usually used to indicate that one knows more about something than someone thinks. _Hey, I know a thing or two about art—I was an art history major in college, you know!_
 __know better (than to do something)__ To be wise enough, experienced enough, or well trained enough not to have done something wrong. _Mary should have known better than to accept a lift from a stranger._ _Children should know better than to play in the road._
 __know every trick in the book__ To be aware of or knowledgeable in every possible way to do or achieve something, especially ways that are clever, cunning, or ethically questionable.
 __know full well__ To know or be aware of something without any possible doubt. _You know full well why I’m upset with you, so there’s no use playing dumb!_